IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 library("reticulate")
 install_miniconda()
 ```

 If python has been installed before, you can specify the python version to sue with `reticulate::use_python()`

-3. Install the tensorflow Python module
+3. Install the tensorflow Python module.
+IUCNN uses functions of the python modules tensorflow and npBNN which also need to be installed (via R).
 ```{r, eval = FALSE}
 reticulate::conda_install("r-reticulate","tensorflow=2.4")
 reticulate::py_install("https://github.com/dsilvestro/npBNN/archive/v0.1.10.tar.gz", pip = TRUE)
 ```

 # Prepare input data
-IUCNN predicts the IUCN Global Red List assessment categories of Not Evaluated and Data Deficient species based on geographic occurrence records and a set of training species for which occurrence records and IUCN assessments are available (training data).
+IUCNN predicts the IUCN RL categories of Not Evaluated and Data Deficient species based on geographic occurrence records and a set of training species for which occurrence records and IUCN assessments that are available for a set of reference species (training data).
 The amount of training species necessary varies with the number of categories but in general "the more, the better".
-Ideally, the training dataset should comprise several hundred species, so a typical scenario will be to use all available plant species from a region, or all available species from a plant family.
-If the availability of training species is limited, a good option can be to predict possibly threatened (IUCN categories "CR", "EN", and "VU") vs. not threatened species ("NT" and "LC").
+Ideally, the training dataset should comprise several hundred species or more, so a typical scenario will be to use all available plant species from a region, or all available species from a plant family.
+If the availability of training species is limited, a good option can be to reduce detail and predict Possibly threatened (IUCN categories "CR", "EN", and "VU") v.
+Not threatened species ("NT" and "LC").

-Hence, three types of input are necessary, which are easily available for many species:
+Three types of input are necessary, which are easily available for many species:

 ## 1. Geographic occurrence records of training species (training occurrences)
-Occurrence records might stem from a variety of databases, For example, from field collections or public databases such BIEN (https://bien.nceas.ucsb.edu/bien/) or GBIF (www.gbif.org).
+Occurrence records might be obtained from a variety of databases, For example, from field collections or public databases such BIEN (https://bien.nceas.ucsb.edu/bien/) or GBIF (www.gbif.org).
 GBIF data can be obtained from within R via the rgbif package, See [here](https://ropensci.org/tutorials/rgbif_tutorial/) for a tutorial on how to do so.
 IUCNN needs a dataset with (at least) three columns, containing the species name, decimal longitude coordinates and decimal latitude coordinates.
-If you are interested in cleaning records from GBIF, you may want to have a look at this [blog post] () and check out the [CoordinateCleaner]() and [bRacatus]() packages.
+If you are interested in cleaning records from GBIF, you may want to have a look at this [blog post](https://data-blog.gbif.org/post/gbif-filtering-guide/) and check out the [CoordinateCleaner](https://github.com/ropensci/CoordinateCleaner) and [bRacatus](https://github.com/EduardoArle/bRacatus) packages.

 ## 2. IUCN Global Red List assessment of the training species (training labels)
-These can be obtained from IUCN, either via the webpage www.iucn.org or via the rredlist package from inside R (preferred for many species).
+IUCN RL assessments for the training species can be obtained from IUCN, either via www.iucnredlist.org or via the rredlist package via R (preferred for many species).
 See [here](https://ropensci.org/tutorials/rredlist_tutorial/) for a tutorial on how to use rredlist.
-It is important, that all target label classes are well represented in the training data, which is rarely the case for IUCN data, since for instance "VU" is rare.
-If the classes are to imbalanced, consider using possibly threatened (IUCN categories "CR", "EN", and "VU") vs. not threatened species ("NT" and "LC").
+It is important, that all target label classes are well represented in the training data, which is rarely the case for IUCN data, since for instance "VU" and "NT" is rare.
+If the classes are to imbalanced, consider using possibly threatened (IUCN categories "CR", "EN", and "VU") v. not threatened species ("NT" and "LC"), or the supersampling option of the `train_iucnn` function.

 ## 3. Geographic occurrence records of the species for which the IUCN status should be predicted (predict occurrences)
 Geographic occurrence for the target species, in the same format as for the training occurrences described above.